autowarefoundation/autoware-documentation/docs/design/index.md

 ### Autoware concepts

+The concept of the Autoware is available [here](autoware-concepts/index.md).

+- Target readers:
+- Purpose:

 ### Autoware architecture

-The overall architecture of Autoware and the detailed design of each component are available [here](autoware-architecture/index.md).
+The overall architecture of Autoware and design overview of each component are available [here](autoware-architecture/index.md).

+- Target readers: all users and beginner developers
+- Purpose: describe high-level understanding

 ### Autoware interfaces

+The detailed interface design of each component are available [here](autoware-interfaces/index.md).

+- Target readers: intermediate developers
+- Purpose: describe the information of how-to-develop

 ### Configuration management